brycefrank/brycefrank.github.io/research.md

 Frank, Bryce, Francisco Mauro, Hailemariam Temesgen, and Kevin Ford.
 2019. *Analysis of Classification Methods for Identifying Stands for Commercial Thinning using LiDAR.* Canadian Journal of Remote Sensing.

+Frank, Bryce, Francisco Mauro, Hailemariam Temesgen.
+2020. *Model-based estimation of forest inventory attributes using lidar: a comparison of the area-based and semi-individual tree crown approaches.* Remote Sensing.

 Huy, Bao, Nguyen Thi Tinh, Krishna Poudel, Bryce Frank, and Hailemariam Temesgen.
 2019. *Taxon-specific modeling systems for improving reliability of tree aboveground biomass and its components estimates in tropical dry dipterocarp forests.* Forest Ecology and Management.

 Mauro, Francisco, Martin Ritchie, Brian Wing, Bryce Frank, Vicente J. Monleon, Hailemariam Temesgen, and Andrew Hudak.
 2019. *Estimation of changes of forest structural attributes at three different spatial aggregation levels in Northern California using multitemporal LiDAR.* Remote Sensing.